-Read the latest experimental fiction with; Jordan Stump, award-winning translator of contemporary French writing, or study medieval and early modern culture with Nora Peterson, author of Involuntary Confessions of the Flesh in Early Modern France (Newark: University of Delaware Press, 2016), or discuss the works of authors from the French-speaking islands of New Caledonia, French Polynesia, Mauritius, the Caribbean, and more with Julia Frengs.
-Our core program covers the range of literary culture from medieval romances to contemporary fiction, from Africa to Canada, from body language in the sixteenth century to bodily inscriptions such as tattooing practices in the Oceanic region, with, of course, a focus on France.
-Courses in second language acquisition and literary criticism round off this core.
+Read the latest experimental fiction with Jordan Stump, award-winning translator of contemporary French writing, or study medieval and early modern culture with Nora Peterson, or discuss the works of authors from the French-speaking islands of New Caledonia, French Polynesia, Mauritius, the Caribbean, and more with Julia Frengs.
+Our program covers the range of literary culture from medieval to contemporary fiction, from New Caledonia to Canada, from body language in the sixteenth century to bodily inscriptions such as tattooing practices in the Oceanic region, with, of course, a focus on France.

-You can add a minor in another language (German or Spanish), and in fields like Second Language Acquisition, English, History, Human Rights, and Medieval and Renaissance studies.
+You can add a minor in another language (German or Spanish), and in fields like English, History, Human Rights, and Medieval and Renaissance studies.
 Or you can deepen your command of French culture with more French courses.
-You will also have the opportunity to take courses such as Writing the Environment: Ecological Fiction in the Francophone World.
+You will also have the opportunity to take cutting-edge, team-taught courses, creative writing, and courses in cultural studies.
+Recent course offerings include graduate seminars on humor, French women writers, and the detective novel, and other advanced classes including the French fairy tale genre, ecological fiction in the Francophone world, literary translation, and autofiction.

 Ours is a cosmopolitan department.
 Current and recent French students hail from Nebraska, Colorado, Minnesota, Tunisia, Democratic Republic of Congo, and France.
-You'll also get to know students in the Spanish and German graduate programs from Spain, Germany, and Latin America.
+You will also get to know students in the Spanish and German graduate programs from Spain, Germany, and Latin America.

 Through an agreement with the Université de Marne-la-Vallée in the Paris suburbs, UNL graduate students in French are eligible to apply to spend a year living in Paris or the environs and teaching English at the university level.

-Funding is available as graduate teaching assistantships, augmented by fellowships that are awarded to recognize merit, to support reading papers at academic conferences, and to reward scholarly publications.
+Funding is available as graduate teaching assistantships, augmented by fellowships that are awarded to recognize merit, to support presenting papers at academic conferences, and to reward scholarly publications.